 A great Flash interactive site for teens to learn about the many aspects of copyright.

-Your best bet for the perfect music for your film is to record your own creation or find a local band that will record an original song for you and grant you permission to use the song.
+Your best bet for the perfect music for your film or art is to record your own creation or find a local band that will record an original song for you and grant you permission to use the song.
 Check out program such as Apple SoundTrack or GarageBand, Adobe Soundbooth, SmartsoundSonicFire Pro or Movie Maestro, or another music composing software program.
 Other options include using royalty free music, legally obtained from a royalty free music web site, or royalty-free CD collection.

 - Identify the song title and the performer(s) who recorded the song.